stratosphereips/StratosphereLinuxIPS/docs/installation.md

 	git clone https://github.com/stratosphereips/StratosphereLinuxIPS.git

-If you cloned StratosphereLinuxIPS in '~/code/StratosphereLinuxIPS', then you can build the Docker image with:
+If you cloned Slips in '~/code/StratosphereLinuxIPS', then you can build the Docker image with:

 	cd ~/code/StratosphereLinuxIPS/docker
 	docker build --no-cache -t slips -f Dockerfile . docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f dataset/test3.binetflow

+If you don't have Internet connection from inside your Docker image while building, you may have another set of networks defined in your Docker.
+For that try:

+	docker build --network=host --no-cache -t slips -f Dockerfile .

 You can also put your own files in the /dataset/ folder and analyze them with Slips: